 Château Phélan Ségur

-Château Phélan Ségur was founded in the early 19th century by Bernard Phelan, an Irish merchant based in Bordeaux.
-The estate takes its name in part from its owner, who acquired Clos de Garamey in Saint-Estèphe in 1805, and in part from the 1810 acquisition of Domaine Ségur de Cabanac, which completed the estate.
+Château Phélan Ségur was established in the early 19th century by an Irish wine merchant based in Bordeaux: Bernard Phelan.
+The estate takes its name partly from its owner, who acquired the Clos de Garamey in Saint-Estèphe in 1805, and partly from the 1810 acquisition of the Ségur de Cabanac estate, which completed the wine-growing holdings.

-In 1985, Xavier Gardinier took over Château Phélan Ségur with the help of his three sons.
-After more than 30 years working on the estate, the Gardinier family handed over the reins to Philippe Van de Vyvere following an acquisition in January 2018.
+In 1985, Xavier Gardinier took over Château Phélan Ségurwith the help of his three sons.
+After more than 30 years of work on the estate, the Gardinier family handed the reins to Philippe Van de Vyvere following an acquisition in January 2018.

-The Château Phélan Ségur vineyard stretches across the eastern part of the Saint-Estèphe commune, covering 90 hectares of vines planted on a soil composed of pebbles and gravel coated with clayey sands resting on a limestone base.
-Harvested by hand, the wine is blended from 47% Merlot, 51% Cabernet-Sauvignon and 2% Cabernet-Franc.
-At Château Phélan Ségur, the vines are cultivated using sustainable methods, and the grapes are sorted both in the vineyard and in the winery.
-After 14 to 18 months of ageing, the result is a wine of exceptional quality, recognized and appreciated by Bordeaux connoisseurs.
+The vineyards of Château Phélan Ségur extend across the eastern part of the commune of Saint-Estèphe, covering 90 hectares of vines planted on soil composed of pebbles and gravel coated with clayey sand resting on a limestone base.
+The grapes are harvested by hand, and the wine is blended from 47% Merlot, 51% Cabernet Sauvignon, and 2% Cabernet Franc.
+At Château Phélan Ségur, the vineyards are managed using sustainable practices, with grapes sorted both in the vineyard and in the cellar to produce, after 14 to 18 months of aging, a wine of exceptional quality recognized and appreciated by Bordeaux enthusiasts.

-Since 1986, the Château Phélan Ségur estate has also been producing second wines in the same Saint-Estèphe appellation: Frank Phélan, as well as La Croix Bonis, made from selected plots planted mainly with Cabernet-Sauvignon.
+Since 1986, the Château Phélan Ségur estate has also produced second wines within the same Saint-Estèphe appellation: Frank Phélan, as well as La Croix Bonis, made from selected plots planted primarily with Cabernet Sauvignon.

 Wine estates recommended by

-Buy your Phélan Ségur wines at the best price on private sale!
+Buy your Phélan Ségur wines at the best price in a private sale!

 -20€